Three Creative Writing Alumni Trek Fresh Paths

 Employment: Marketing writer for a tech company in Los Angeles

-The best thing about creative writing: Fiction writing is a way for me to explore the world and myself.
+The best thing about a degree in creative writing: Fiction writing is a way for me to explore the world and myself.
 With every story, poem, or random scribble I write, I learn more about who I am.
 And after I’ve written, I love seeing readers connect with my work.
 It’s truly magical to hear someone talk about something I’ve written and describe what it meant to them.

 Most influential professor at Grace: Dr. Rich pushed me to be my best and always believed in me.
 Prof. Frank Benyousky was a mentor and friend throughout my time at Grace.
 And Prof. Mike Yocum gave me multitudes of avenues to express my interests and grow my talents into skills.